jrolla777/OPNsense-Porkbun-ddclient-fix/README.md

 Porkbun updated thier API URL but the ddclient plugin has not been updated yet.
 People have suggesting using the caddy plugin since it has updated its Porkbun parts but I didn't feel like changing yet.
 So, until the plugin is updated, you can update the `ddclient` perl script yourself at `/usr/local/sbin/ddclient`!

 OK,  we need to update the API URL.
 That's easy, simple **sed** command to substitue two lines.
-The main problem, is the ddclient plugin Porkbun code was using incorrect **editByNameType** URI endpoints (newest docs here: `https://porkbun.com/api/json/v3/documentation`).
+The next problem, is the ddclient plugin Porkbun code was using incorrect **editByNameType** URI endpoints (newest docs here: `https://porkbun.com/api/json/v3/documentation`).
 I'm not sure if Porkbun's API call formating was changed at some point but there's lots of threads online about this plugin's issues handling Porkbun subdomains before the URL change.
 I don't know.

 Here's an example of a correctly formatted `retrieveByNameType` API Endpoint:
 `/api/json/v3/dns/retrieveByNameType/domain.com/A/subdomain`